 The Johns Hopkins University Applied Physics Laboratory (APL), a national leader in scientific research and development, located midway between Baltimore and Washington, DC is seeking a Radar Systems Engineer.
 Our Mission is to evolve radar concepts and algorithms to support our Nation's warfighters.
 Through modeling, simulation and advanced analysis techniques, we strive for the highest level of insight possible on radar system capabilities, limitations and opportunities.
 Our solutions are grounded in a deep understanding of the problem space including radar phenomenology, state-of-the-art technologies and the associated uncertainties.

-System Engineering supporting development of Ballistic Missile Defense sensor development, including performance analysis, design assessment, requirements documentation, formal review, and process management related to Sponsor’s Requirements Engineering activities.
+System Engineering supporting development of Ballistic Missile Defense radar development, including performance analysis, design assessment, requirements documentation, formal review, and process management related to Sponsor's Requirements Engineering activities.

 Duties (Listed in order of importance with the estimated amount of time spent at each task):